 Take Donations During Facebook Live Events

-It’s pretty easy to set up a donate button or link via PayPal.
-Just head over to your “Tools” tab and select “All Tools” to see your full suite.
-From there, choose “PayPal Buttons” and pick the “Donate” button option.
-You’ll be able to customize your button and donation experience and in the end you’ll have code that you can add to your website and a link that will let you send fans straight to the donation page.
+It’s pretty easy to set up a PayPal.me link via PayPal.
+Just go to PayPal.me to create your link.
+You’ll be able to customize your link URL and donation experience and in the end, you’ll have a link that you can add to your website and a link that will let you send fans straight to your PayPal.me page.